-In his predictions for 2019 Deloitte CEO of risk and financial advisory, Chuck Saia, harped on the necessity for compliance and risk professionals to involve business leaders -
+In his predictions for 2019, Deloitte CEO of Risk and Financial Advisory, Chuck Saia, emphasized the necessity for compliance and risk professionals to involve business leaders -

 "To engage senior leaders, the CIO and CISO should develop business-focused cyber risk reporting, rather than overly technical reports with a focus on business impacts and risks,"

 Chuck Saia, Deloitte CEO of Risk and Financial Advisory